MickShannahan/cloud-upload-demo/README.md

 # Codeworks Azure 🌩️ cloud function for file uploading

 ## A little about the technology
-While it's simple to add a url for an image to any model of data, that's not typically how web-apps work, if you're curious that we knew that we did, but file upload itself isn't the quickest thing to implement and can add a lot of dev time to our applications.
+While it's simple to add a url for an image to any model of data, that's not typically how web-apps work.
+If you're curious on whether we knew that we did, but file upload itself isn't the quickest thing to implement and can add a lot of dev time to our applications.
 We need a file storage somewhere else then our document or table databases, we need to configure access to it so our client can upload to it, and typically some way to compress the data the user is trying to upload so we can minimize our costs.

-Instead of going through this process for each and every app we build, it's much easier to create a serverless chunk of code that can handle the upload for us that can be used from any of our apps.
+Instead of going through this process for each and every app we build, it's much more efficient to create a serverless function that can handle this style of upload for us that can be used from any of our apps.

+### Enter Cloud Functions

+Cloud functions are chunks of code stored in the cloud.
+You trigger it, it runs.
+Often these functions are triggered by events like HTTP request, much like an api.
+The main benefit of using cloud functions is that we get to hand off all of the infrastructure to our cloud provider, so all we have to do is write the code we want our function to run, and that's it.

 ### Blob Storage